snowch-labs/distributed-app-architectures/README.md

 - The model built in Project 3 will be used to make recommendations to users on the search pagef
 - The recommendation must be created in 50ms or less
+- More requirements coming soon

+## Project 5 - Business Intelligence MVP

+- Business users should be able to run exploratory queries against tens of terabytes of shopping data (checkouts, product, customers)
+- More requirements coming soon